 Finally the food.
 Don’t expect to find coffee and international breakfast in cheap Chinese hotels.
 You’ll find soup noodles and rice.

 To put it short: in China, you can spend really little money on hotels but you have to be willing to adapt.
 With Booking.com you can find great deals especially if you book in advance.
-Airbnb has also become popular in China for some time now.
-Here you can find a discount for your first booking with Airbnb.
+Agoda is another good option for booking hotels in China.

 Another very useful site is Ctrip.
 It’s a Chinese search engine that allows you to book Airplanes, Trains, Hotels, etc… I would say very useful especially for trains.
 However, Ctrip retains a fairly high commission and sometimes is not very convenient especially compared with other search engines.
 But often it’s the only search engine that allows you to find what you are looking for.